CiscoCloud/exhibitor-mesos-framework/README.md

         Backoff between checks whether the shared configuration changed in milliseconds.
 Defaults to 10000.
 Optional.
   -a <value> | --api <value>
         Binding host:port for http/artifact server.
 Optional if EM_API env is set.
+  --port <value>
+        Port ranges to accept, when offer is issued.
+Optional

 constraint examples:
   like:slave0    - value equals 'slave0'